Bumblebee202111/doubean-public/README.md

 * Gradual migrations: <span id="migrations"></span>
   * From MD2 / custom design to MD3
   * From Gson to Kotlinx.Serialization
-  * From custom paging to Paging 3
   * From GithubBrowserSample's user-implemented way of paging to Paging3
   * From LiveData to StateFlow
   * From View and data binding to Jetpack Compose
+    * Exceptions: WebView, RecyclerView
   * From Retrofit to Ktor
   * From Glide to Coil Compose
   * From NavHostFragment to ComposableNavHostFragment
-  * From Navigation Fragment to Navigation Compose (start when next stable version is available)
+  * From Navigation Fragment to Navigation Compose (take action when next stable version is available)
+* Flinging up to topic content is not smooth https://issuetracker.google.com/issues/172029355
 * “每次动态更新请求的帖子总数限制” -> “每次从n条帖子中筛选新动态”
 * Use the new nullable "edit_time" property of network posts
 * Split Douban data and local user data instead of putting them in one model class